TimSaundersLab/CellMet/README.md

 - We determine edges and faces associated to each cell.
 Quality of this analysis is dependant of the quality of the labeled image.
 There is no segmentation correction.
 - Analysis of cells, faces and edges.

-There is a Python API to allow user to integrate CellSeg into your custom workflow.
+There is a Python API to allow user to integrate CellMet into your custom workflow.

 ## Input/Output and datas organisation
 ### Input
 In order to be able to use this project.
 You first need to segment you image using CellPose (or any other software that gives 3D label image).
 You need to be satisfied by your label image, since there is no manual correction (only filter can be apply to remove cells that has a volume below a threshold for example).
-Then, you can perform 3D cell segmentation with CellSeg.
+Then, you can perform 3D cell segmentation with CellMet.

 ### Output and datas organisation
 You can generate ply/obj file for each cells.